kashanshah/html-theme/README.md

 - **Shadow Effect**: The section is designed with a shadow effect achieved through a specific layout and z-index positioning, providing depth and enhancing the visual hierarchy.

 - **Text Variations**: The lead section includes two text elements:
-  - **Lead Section Title**: This prominent title uses the `.lead-section-title` class, styled for large font sizes and spacing adjustments based on screen size.
+  - **Lead Section Title**: This prominent title uses the `.xl-heading` class, styled for large font sizes and spacing adjustments based on screen size.
-  - **Lead Section Paragraph**: A descriptive paragraph with the `.lead-section-paragraph` class that highlights the service or product value proposition, also responsive in size.
+  - **Lead Section Paragraph**: A descriptive paragraph with the `.xl-paragraph` class that highlights the service or product value proposition, also responsive in size.

 - **Button Element**: The section features a call-to-action button styled with the `.btn` class, encouraging user engagement with the text "Why Choose Us".